Automation Testing Guide: How and Why to Automate Manual Testing

 A test automation failure is the last thing you want to think about when embarking on an automated software testing journey.
 However, many conditions are required for automation to be successful, and that is why no project is immune to failure.
 In fact, by one estimate, 64% of automation projects fail to deliver on the stakeholders’ expectations.

-Of course, there are different ways to define failure in an automation testing environment: for some organizations, a failure would be a project that does not meet the expectations quality-wise, while others consider a project to fail when it exceeds the anticipated time and financial investments.
+Of course, there are different ways to define failure in an automation testing environment: for some organizations, a failure would be a project that does not meet the expectations quality-wise, while others consider a project to fail when it exceeds the projected time and financial investments.
 Still, automated testing projects often fail for the same set of reasons, and here are the most common ones.

-1. Desire to automate everything
+1. Desire to Automate Everything

-We’ve mentioned before that automating 100% of tests is not only unrealistic but also simply unnecessary.
-However, some companies planning an automation project for the first time often fall into the trap of wanting to automate everything in a limited time.
+We’ve mentioned before that automating 100% of tests is not only unrealistic, but also simply unnecessary.
+However, some companies planning an automation project for the first time often fall into the trap of wanting to automate everything in limited time.
 As a result, the company spreads its resources too thin, causing the testing team to pay less attention to the most vital areas of the project and letting those promising areas go to waste.

-2. Shunning manual testing
+2. Shunning Manual Testing

-One of the key takeaways we want you to have from our article it’s that right now, it’s impossible to completely remove manual testing from the formula of software quality assurance.
+One of the key takeaways we want you to have from our article it’s that right now, it’s impossible to completely remove manual testing from the equation of software quality assurance.
 Rather, testing automation should be viewed as a way to save time on repetitive tasks and use that time for manual testing activities that rely on the human experience.
 Therefore, ignoring manual testing will eventually lead to the entire QA project failing to deliver any valuable results.

-A comprehensive test automation project is impossible without the management and technical teams being on the same page in terms of goals and how to get there.
-When the management simply expects an automation project to work and doesn’t really care what it takes, while the testing team doesn’t feel like their ideas and input are valued, the resulting testing outcomes will likely not satisfy anyone.
+A comprehensive test automation project is impossible without the management and the technical teams being on the same page in terms of goals and how to get there.
+When the management simply expects an automation project to work and doesn’t really care what it takes, while the testing team doesn’t feel like their ideas and input are valued, the resulting different testing outcomes will likely not satisfy anyone.

 Test automation frameworks and tools have a paramount effect on the success of the project, and while the right tools can dramatically improve testing outcomes, a wrong choice of tools will thwart everyone’s performance.
 This also includes the desire of some organizations to pick only open-source tools because they are free — not every open-source tool can do the job or integrate with other tools, especially on complex projects.

-Launching an automated testing project requires a lot of effort from all participants, and that includes not only the steps needed to set up the project, but also following the industry’s best practices to achieve maximum efficiency and ROI.
+Launching an automated testing project requires a lot of effort from all participants, and that includes not only the steps needed to set up the project, but also following the industry best practices to achieve maximum efficiency and ROI.
 Here are the main automation best practices to follow.

-1. Prioritize the tests
+1. Prioritize the Tests

 As we’ve mentioned earlier, an attempt to automate everything will hardly ever pay off.
 Plus, companies usually don’t have unlimited resources to spend on automation.
 This is why it’s important to prioritize test cases to avoid excessive spending of valuable resources.
 Specifically, some of the most important tests to automate include: